ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/user.md

 }
 ```

+### By Email from Env Variables - Current User
+data "ionoscloud_user" "example" {
+}

 ## Argument Reference

 * `email` - (Optional) Email of an existing user that you want to search for.
 * `id` - (Optional) ID of the user you want to search for.

-Either `email` or `id` must be provided.
-If none, or both are provided, the datasource will return an error.
+Either `email` or `id` can be provided.
+If no argument is set, the provider will search for the **email that was provided for the configuration**.
+If none is found, the provider will return an error.

 ## Attributes Reference